Transcript

 (ON SCREEN TEXT)

-CAPLYTA is not approved for dementia related psychosis.
+CAPLYTA is not approved for dementia-related psychosis.

 CAPLYTA can increase the risk of sudden mood changes, behaviors, or suicidal thoughts.
 Call your healthcare provider right away if you experience these symptoms.